bbe2/Overview/README.md

 - >>>> emsure to see weekly blog in 2022 adjunct instructor folder
 - >>>> for a good time https://plato.stanford.edu/  ---> really like lecture on substance https://plato.stanford.edu/entries/substance/

---
+- 👋
 - 👋 Hi, I’m bbe adjunct instructor computer science
-- 👋 in 2Q22 I began proving myself as a content writer for a large company interested
+- 👋 👋in 2Q22 I began proving myself as a content writer for a large company interested
 - 👋👋👋       ... in mindfully and meaningfully
 - 👋👋👋       ... changing the world as we know it.
 - 👋👋  I am very grateful to be part of this team